Positive Indexing

 Dulling/Rolling...
 Cutting Edges

-- Asymmetrical DBx-Handles, are designed to reduce, input forces/side pressure which contribute to rolling the apex.
+- Asymmetrical DBx-Handles are designed to reduce non-linear input forces (side pressure), which may bend the apex.

-- Blade to lower arm alignment is key to reducing side pressure applied to the cutting edge & cutting edge maintenance.
+- Blade to lower arm alignment is key to reducing side pressure on the cutting edge.

-- Side pressures applied to a knife in contact with a cutting surface ... rolls the cutting edge & quickly dulls the knife blade.
+- Side pressures applied to a knife, in contact with a cutting surface, rolls the cutting edge.

 - Note: Thinner knife blades are more forgiving, often flexing enough to avoid rolling the cutting edge.

-- We can often sense the blade flexing & improve our technique,
+- We often sense the blade flexing & improve our technique,

 preserving the cutting edge.